Mard Ko Dard Nahi Hota: Critical response

-Joe Leydon of Variety wrote: "Writer-director Vasan Bala's wild and wacky yet also warm and fuzzy fable about a resourceful young man who transcends ostensible physical limitations to become a two-fisted, swift-kicking hero likely will prove to be an irresistible crowd-pleaser on the global fest circuit, and in an international release on various platforms."
-For Scroll.in, Nandini Ramnath writes, "Vasan Bala's action comedy, which he has also written, plays out at the intersection of cinephilia, nostalgia and mischief."
+Joe Leydon of Variety wrote "Vasan Bala's action-adventure fantasy pivots on the efforts of a young man eager to transcend his limitations to become a martial-arts hero."
+Nandini Ramnath of Scroll wrote "Vasan Bala's action comedy, which he has also written, plays out at the intersection of cinephilia, nostalgia and mischief."
 Shikhar Verma of High On Films writes, "Vasan Bala's film has endearing characters who all call for a big celebratory leap forward for conventional Hindi films; but the entire arc that comes along with the self-awareness lacks real oomph or glow."

 Stephen Dalton of The Hollywood Reporter called it a "fun ride, unashamedly zany and eager to please, even if the humor is very broad and the sprawling plot too baggy for an action-driven piece."
 Rahul Desai of Film Companion called it "a Whimsically joyful ode to a life of movies."

-Pradeep Menon of Firstpost wrote that the film "remains watchable throughout, despite all its shaky foundation, precisely because it gives us an experience we rarely see in Indian cinema."
-Devesh Sharma of Filmfare giving three stars out of five says, "All-all-all, the film's gags don't travel well outside the context.
+Raja Sen of Hindustan Times gave 4/5 stars and described the film as the most entertaining action movie in decades.
+Pradeep Menon of Firstpost gave 3/5 stars and wrote "Mard Ko Dard Nahi Hota remains watchable throughout, despite shaky foundation, precisely because it gives us an experience we rarely see in Indian cinema."
+Devesh Sharma of Filmfare gave 3/5 stars and wrote "All-all-all, the film's gags don't travel well outside the context.
 It's one of those -- ‘you’ve to be there’—kind of films.
 But within those two hours, you'll surely laugh your head off."
-Raja Sen of Hindustan Times giving four stars out of five feels that the film is most entertaining action movie in decades.